 President: Wendy Bonilla

-Wendy, 2L, made her way to DC from Los Angeles.
+Wendy, 3L, made her way to DC from Los Angeles.
 She’s a CSUF alumna with a degree in Political Science and Sociology and is currently pursuing the joint JD/MPP.
-She is pursuing a career in education law and policy with a touch of immigration with the aim to help enhance the quality and accessibility to education.
-Her hobbies include DIY furniture projects and working on the blog she’s starting with her roommate as they embark on the search to find DC’s best taco.
+In addition to LaLSA, she serves as President of the ADVANCE Mentorship Program, and as Vice President of the Student Bar Association.
+Prior to her 3L involvements, she was also a Teaching Fellow for the Marshall-Brennan Constitutional Literacy Project where she taught constitutional law to high school students.
+Wendy is pursuing a career in education law and policy with a touch of immigration with the aim to help enhance the quality and accessibility to education.
+Her hobbies include DIY furniture projects and being a foodie around DC.

 Secretary: Elvin Perez